cheng-quan/Natural-Language-Query/README.md

 Natural language query based on ANTLR.

-Those files just for consideration, can't be run directly.
+These files just for consideration, can't be run directly.